woguta/Bacterial-WGS/README.md

 ```
 run_fastp2.sh
 ```
-c) Third pathway sbatch - sunmitiing jobs to the cluster
+iii) Third pathway sbatch - sunmitiing jobs to the cluster as you do other things (the best option)
 ```
 #!/usr/bin/bash -l
 #SBATCH -p batch